0xProject/protocol/README.md

 -   `yarn dev` - Starts the API in dev-mode
 -   `yarn watch` - Watch the source code and rebuild on change
 -   `yarn prettier` - Auto-format the code
+-   `yarn release` - Release a new version of the 0x-api

 ## Deployment

 A Docker image is built and hosted by [Dockerhub](https://hub.docker.com/r/0xorg/0x-api) every time a change to the `master` branch occurs.
 A Docker image is built, pushed and [tagged](https://hub.docker.com/r/0xorg/0x-api/tags) when a new version is [released](https://github.com/0xProject/0x-api/releases) as well.
 Running this image will run 0x API as a monolith, with all it's dependencies.
 You can run any of the [services](#services) separately by [overriding the Docker command](https://docs.docker.com/engine/reference/run/#cmd-default-command-or-options) with the service-specific command when running the container.

+## Release

+Releases are triggered automatically by the [release GitHub action](https://github.com/0xProject/0x-api/actions?query=workflow%3ARelease).
+They can also be triggered manually by using `yarn release`, which requires a [GITHUB_TOKEN](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) environment variable.

 ## Database